BabylonJS/Documentation/content/contribute/toBabylon/HowToContribute.md

 To build each and every package available in the repository, run `npm run build -w @namespace/package-name`.
 There is, however, a quicker and more efficient way of building a package that has dependencies.

 `nx` is integrated in the repository, and can be seen as a local assets repository to run build much faster.
 When running an npm script using nx it will automatically run the same command in local dependencies and in the right order.
-So, for example, when building the public `babylonjs-gui` package using `npx nx run build babylonjs-gui`, nx will add the following projects to the sequence:
+So, for example, when building the public `babylonjs-gui` package using `npx nx run babylonjs-gui:build`, nx will add the following projects to the sequence:

 - @dev/build-tools (a dependency of each dev package)
 - @dev/core